sagacic-tim/joomla-cms/README.md

 ## Another are that has to be addressed is support for fontawesome SVG/JS icons.

-Whan I try to load Fontawesome JS it breaks both the front and back ends of hte site.
+Whan I try to load Fontawesome JS it breaks both the front and back ends of the site.
 I will have to figure out what is interfereing with what and how to eleimate the conflicts.